DannyCarter/API_HostedFields/README.md

 3. In the terminal, be sure you're in the project folder and run ```node server.js``` to start the server.

 4. In your web browser, visit ```localhost:3000``` to view the application

+## Creating a Transaction

+Once the server is running you'll be presented with a ```Payment Form```, which uses [Hosted Fields](https://developer.paypal.com/braintree/docs/guides/hosted-fields/overview).

+Fill in the form with your information and use card number ```4111 1111 1111 1111```

+Once you've completed the form, click ```SUBMIT HERE``` and you'll be presented with a page that will tell you if your transaction attempt was successful or not.

+## Display the last 90 days of transactions

+Once you've reached the next page you're also presented with the option to create another transaction or display of the last ```90 days of transactions```